mohanliu/divvy_station_monitor/README.md

 [![Alt text](/static/img/snapshot.png?raw=true "Divvy Station Monitor")](https://divvystationmonitor.herokuapp.com)

 ## Data Infrastructure
 The infrastructure is constructed on [Google Cloud Platform](https://cloud.google.com/).
-A Cloud PostgreSOL is used to store the real-time station info data.
+A Cloud PostgreSQL is used to store the real-time station info data.
 The detailed work flow can be view below.

 These data can be further used to perform time-series analysis and forecasting.